syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Installation-and-Deployment.md

 1. In the Dashboard window, click Run Samples for ASP.NET under Reporting Edition panel.
 The ASP.NET Sample Browser window is displayed.

-   > Note: You can view the samples in any of the three options displayed.
+   N> You can view the samples in any of the three options displayed.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img8.png)